What Is the City but the People?

 A collective self-portrait by the people of Utrecht that captures and celebrates the city

 What Is the City but the People? launch event for Manchester International Festival 2017.
 Photo: Jon Super

-The project was originally commissioned and produced by Manchester International Festival, Manchester.
+Originally commissioned and produced by Manchester International Festival in July 2017.